microsoft/DiskANN/workflows/dynamic_index.md

 in chunks of `consolidate_interval` points so that the number of active points in the index is approximately `active_window`.
 It terminates when the end of data file is reached, and the final index has `active_window + consolidate_interval` number of points.

+The index also supports filters on steaming index, you can use `insert_point` function overloads to either insert points as before or insert points with labels.
+Additional options are added to support this in `apps/test_streaming_scenario` and `apps/test_streaming_scenario` please refer to program arguments for more details.

+---
+> Note
+* The index does not support mixed points, that is, either all points do not have labels or all points have labels.
+* You can search the built filter index (one built with filters) without filters as well.

+> WARNING: Deleting points in case of filtered build may cause the quality of Index to degrade and affect recall.
+---

 `apps/test_insert_deletes_consolidate` to try inserting, lazy deletes and consolidate_delete
 ---------------------------------------------------------------------------------------------